psaylor/spoke-client/README.md

 css/spoke.css
 ```

-Save the headache with command line params by putting a build profile in build.js
-Have to make spoke.js main module loader into define instead of require?
-Yes, otherwise when you require it in another module you get undefined
-even though it is returning something...odd
+All of these build options can be overriden by command line params.
+Putting them in a build profile saves the headache with command line params every time.

+Also note that for spoke.js, the module loader needs to be `define` not `require` in order for that module to return references to all the other modules.
+Otherwise, with `require` it returns undefined.

 ### Notes
 These guides were useful for making a standalone library using Requirejs,